 Iain Adams said that this has forced the company to think carefully about planning schedules and communicate those plans to customers.
 However, he explained, Gosselin has had to do it before.
-“We saw changes after 9/11, then again when the C3 customs form was replaced with the TOR (Transfer of Residence) in 2015, and a whole bunch of concerns about GDPR (Global Data Protection Regulations).
+“We saw changes after 9/11, then again when the C3 customs form was replaced with the TOR (Transfer of Residence) in 2015, and a whole bunch of concerns about GDPR (General Data Protection Regulations).
 Each time we had to consider how we informed our customers and how we would manage their expectations.”

 But in truth, those expectations have not been severely compromised.
 Tim explained that Gosselin has been doing this for decades on an international basis and, as long as everything is done correctly, the customer shouldn’t notice much difference.
 “The small extra cost is often not important to the assignee and they are quite happy to accept that it might take an extra two or three days to arrive, so long as it is explained.
 We just need to make sure that nothing comes as a surprise to them.”

 Focussing on communication